 - wrongfully accepting payments (s 36): a person must not accept payment for goods or services if they do not intend to supply the goods or services, or know they cannot supply the goods or services, or cannot supply the goods or services in a timely manner;

 - pyramid selling (ss 44–46): this is outlawed as a scheme, except where there is an exemption order because the goods or services supplied under the scheme bear a reasonable relationship to the payments made under the scheme;

-- Legal responsibility, enforced by civil or criminal courts. for unsolicited goods and services (ss 41–42): in general, a person does not have to pay for unsolicited goods or services;
+- liability for unsolicited goods and services (ss 41–42): in general, a person does not have to pay for unsolicited goods or services;

-- unsolicited cards (s 39): A debt that does not have to be paid until some future time.
-Being allowed to pay later, in the future, for something you are getting now. or debit cards should only be sent to people if they have specifically requested them;
+- unsolicited cards (s 39): credit or debit cards should only be sent to people if they have specifically requested them;

 - asserting right to payment (s 40): a person must not assert a right to payment for unsolicited goods or services, or unauthorised entries or advertisements;